-The PlatoScience team is using our prototypes all the time, but more importantly 60+ people – and counting – have tried it in more than 100 sessions.
+The PlatoScience team is using our prototypes all the time, but more importantly hundreds of people – and counting – have tried it in multiple sessions.
 As we are scientists, it has been crucial for us to also do rigorous tests of PlatoWork.
 This scientific research so far consist of 76 experiments on 39 subjects in a controlled laboratory environment, administrated by neurobiologist Morten Friis-Olivarius.

 The studies were performed with PlatoWork prototypes, utilising a form for neurostimulation known as tDCS (transcranial Direct Current Stimulation).
 The data was collected in two batches (33 sessions on 17 subjects and 43 sessions on 24 subjects), using two different sets of classical cognitive tests designed to capture aspects of creative thinking.
 Apart from basic device feedback, qualitative feedback and logging of side-effects, the study was analysed to understand how the stimuli affected the research subjects.

 The results in terms of the device and side effects were great.
 Also the qualitative results were very positive, as the subject were able to report the expected cognitive effects despite not being aware of which stimuli they received.
 Unfortunately, the effect measured by the quantitative tests varied greatly between participants, with some having very strong positive effects while others had little or no effect.
 This variance is believed to caused by a crucial factor in neurostimulation: individual differences in how people are affected by tDCS.